 Aviation Maintenance: You Can’t Fly Without It

-To get a certificate – in any country – operators and maintenance providers must meet strict requirements defined in national aviation regulations.
-In order to keep it, they are subject to periodic inspections and audits by regulators, customers, external quality organizations not to mention their own quality assurance departments.
+To get a certificate – in any country – operators and maintenance providers must meet strict requirements defined in civil aviation regulations set by the country in which the aircraft is registered (for example, a U.S.-registered airplane (or helicopter, balloon, blimp, etc.) outside the United States is maintained under the FAA’s rules, regardless of where the work is performed).
+In order to keep it, they are subject to periodic inspections and audits by regulators, customers and external quality organizations not to mention their own quality assurance departments.

 To learn more about “You Can’t Fly Without Us,” and to learn how industry members can make the best-possible use of the video to support their businesses, visit arsa.org/documentary.
-ARSA grants a non-exclusive license to those who wish to use “You Can’t Fly Without Us” (“the work”) for the exclusive purpose of promoting the aviation maintenance industry, including the right to distribute copies of the work and to display the work publicly.
-ARSA reserves all remaining rights in the work.
+ARSA grants a non-exclusive license to those who wish to use “You Can’t Fly Without Us” for the exclusive purpose of promoting the aviation maintenance industry, including the right to distribute copies and to display publicly.
+ARSA reserves all remaining rights.